pwnfuzz/diffrays/README.md

 The autodiff command streamlines patch analysis by automatically fetching binaries (via CVE or manual parameters) and running a diff without manual downloads.

+> This works only for Windows components, not for other third-party products.

 **Example 1: Run by CVE**

 ```sh